 It may be the lure of a freshly running stream or deep cool pool that draws you to wild swimming.
 Or maybe the idea of being able to swim whenever or wherever you please.
-Whatever the case, there are some beautiful hot-spots and secret and secluded sites for you to jump into across West Wales.
-This is the Year of Adventure so now is a great time to try it!
+Whatever the case, there are some beautiful hot-spots and secret and secluded sites for you to jump into across Pembrokeshire, Ceredigion and Carmarthenshire.
+This is the Year of Adventure with wild swimming, so now is a great time to try it!

 What is wild swimming?